bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 **4\.
 Maps Needed Shared Libraries**
 - Reads the list of shared libraries from the executable's headers.
-- It finds these libraries on the filesystem and recursively maps their code (`.text`) and read-only date (`.rodata`) segments into the process's address space, just like it did for the main program in `2.`.
+- It finds these libraries on the filesystem and recursively maps their code (`.text`) and read-only data (`.rodata`) segments into the process's address space, just like it did for the main program in `2.`.

 **5\.
 Places Initial Data on the Stack**<br>
 Prepares the initial environment for the program by pushing information onto the new stack it just created: `argc`, `argv[]`, `envp[]`, `auxv`.